2026 World Cup Matches in Boston

 • Boston

-Gillette Stadium in Foxborough is home to the New England Patriots: a 65,000 -seat stadium with a vibrant atmosphere.
-Opened in 2002, it has hosted major international tournaments and features a spectacular 22-story beacon with a 360º observation deck next to the Patriot Place shopping area.
+Gillette Stadium, in Foxborough, is home to the New England Patriots: a stadium with about 65,000 seats and a vibrant atmosphere.
+Opened in 2002, it has hosted major international tournaments and features a spectacular 22-story lighthouse with a 360° observation deck next to the Patriot Place shopping area.

 How to get to Gillette Stadium